 Both routes mainly follow the River Spree.
 The beautiful views make every step of the 5 or 4.5-kilometre-long tours a little easier.
 Treptower Park and Plänterwald are sadly no longer insider tips for runners — for good reason.
 Here joggers mingle with like-minded people, and on both routes there are no gradients so you’ll have enough energy left to enjoy the scenery.
 If you’re pretty fit, you can also combine the two routes and run nearly 10 kilometres in the most beautiful surroundings.

 The Panke path begins between new buildings on Chausseestraße.
 It meanders through northern Wedding, always along the small river, into the Bürgerpark in Pankow and on through the Schönhausen palace gardens.
 Then it runs parallel to the motorway slip road out of the city: through a few gardens and over a motorway bridge (which is currently being renovated, but there is a detour).
 Then comes nature.
 To the right and left are the Rieselfelder, and the Panke flows like a faithful companion the whole time beside you.
 If you want, you can trot all the way to Buch.

 Through Volkspark Prenzlauer Berg

 The Prenzlauer Berg route is short but pleasant.
-2.7 kilometres on flat park ground is ideal for beginners, but if you’re not up to that yet, you can take a shortcut halfway, and, instead of turning left at the 8th junction, turn right again towards Hohenschönhauser Straße.
+2.7 kilometres on flat park ground is ideal for beginners, but if you’re not up to that yet, take a shortcut halfway, and, instead of turning left at the 8th junction, turn right again towards Hohenschönhauser Straße.
 After about 1.3 kms you’ll arrive at the starting point.
 If you do this regularly, you will soon be able to complete the big circuit.

 Length: 2.7 kms